 After that, in 2006, I started making short and full-length documentaries for the BBC's flagship weekly arts programme, The Culture Show, as their architecture and design critic, on subjects and interviewees such as Frank Gehry, Ikea, Chinese design and architecture, Britain's housing crisis, Thomas Heatherwick and Dieter Rams.
 My proudest moment?
 Securing a rare interview with modernist veteran Oscar Niemeyer, on his 100th birthday.

-Along the way, I've taught and continue to teach the history of architecture, cities and design at various universities, including the Bartlett Faculty of the Built Environment, University College London, where I was honorary senior research associate from 2013 to 2016.
-And I've written journalism for all kinds of places, such as Monocle and GQ, Domus and The New Statesman.
-I was also the editorial consultant for the 21st edition of Sir Banister Fletcher’s Global History of Architecture (Bloomsbury), rethinking the content, structure, purpose and digital future of this classic text, first published in the late 19th century.
+Along the way, I've taught and continue to teach the history of architecture, cities and design at various universities.
+At the Bartlett Faculty of the Built Environment, University College London, I was honorary senior research associate from 2013 to 2016, researching and rethinking, as editorial consultant for the 21st edition of Sir Banister Fletcher’s Global History of Architecture (Bloomsbury), the content, structure, purpose and digital future of this classic text, first published in the late 19th century.
+I'm now a teaching fellow at the Bartlett in the history and theory of architecture and cities, and also teach the subjects at the Royal College of Art and Central St Martins.

 I'm an Honorary Fellow of the Royal Institute of British Architects, have been a trustee on the board of the Architecture Foundation and sat on the Arts Council’s Architecture Committee and the national shortlisting jury for the Stirling Prize for Architecture from 2008 to 2011.
 I've also been a judge on various architecture, design and urban competitions at all levels, such as, in 2013, finalists for the Stirling Prize.

-The past three years or so I've mostly been presenting BBC2’s primetime The Great Interior Design Challenge, now on its fourth series; writing and presenting The Design Dimension, a regular series on design for BBC Radio 4; and writing my first book, The Age of Spectacle: adventures in architecture and the 21st-century city, which has just been published by Penguin Random House.
+The past three years or so I've mostly been presenting BBC2’s primetime The Great Interior Design Challenge, now on its fourth series; writing and presenting The Design Dimension, a regular series on design for BBC Radio 4; and writing my first book, The Age of Spectacle: adventures in architecture and the 21st-century city (Random House, 2017).
+I'm now writing book number two.
+Watch this space.

 Photographs © Mike Christie